20 Best Foodie Cities in the U.S.

 Rows of chain restaurants may come to mind when you think of Orlando.
 And for good reason — it’s one of the biggest test markets in the country for fast-food joints.

 The next thing you probably think of is Disney World.
-And according to Connors, that’s one of the main reasons Orlando ranks so highly on this list.
+And according to Connors, that’s one of the main reasons Orlando is perfect for foodies.
 He calls it the “Disney Effect” — not only are there some amazing restaurants on Disney property, but the theme park’s many eateries serve as a training ground for chefs.

 The city also touts what Connors calls “micro-foodie heavens” in neighborhoods outside the theme-park zone.